Dyson (company): Solid-state batteries

-In March 2015, Dyson invested in its first outside business, paying $15m for an undisclosed stake in US battery start-up Sakti3, which is developing solid-state batteries.
-Dyson acquired the remaining stake in Sakti3 for $90m in October 2015.
+In March 2015 Dyson invested in its first outside business, paying $15m for an undisclosed stake in US battery start-up Sakti3, which is developing solid-state batteries.
+Dyson acquired the remaining stake in Sakti3 for $90 million in October 2015.
 Dyson researchers had been working on battery technology since 2010.
-In 2017, Dyson abandoned its licensing of patents held by the University of Michigan, casting doubt on Sakti3's technology.
+In 2017 Dyson abandoned its licensing of patents held by the University of Michigan, casting doubt on Sakti3's technology.

 Electric vehicles

-In September 2017, company founder James Dyson announced via email to employees that the company had 400 people working on a battery electric vehicle, secretly in the works for two years, which it hoped to release by 2021.
-Further information about the company's plans emerged in February 2018, with news of three electric vehicles under development as part of an estimated $3B project.
-In October 2019, Dyson said its engineers had developed a "fantastic electric car" but that it would not be taken further because it was not "commercially viable" and also lack of potential buyers for this project.
+In September 2017 James Dyson announced via email to employees that the company had 400 people working on a battery electric vehicle, secretly in the works for two years, which it hoped to release by 2021.
+Further information about the company's plans emerged in February 2018, with news of three electric vehicles under development as part of an estimated $3 billion project.
+In October 2019 Dyson said its engineers had developed a "fantastic electric car" but that it would not be taken further because it was not "commercially viable" and there was lack of potential buyers.
 The project employed over 500, most of them in the UK.
-"This is not a product failure, or a failure of the team, for whom this news will be hard to hear and digest," Dyson wrote to his company.
+A prototype of the EV, known as the N526, was unveiled in 2020 and was placed on display within Dyson headquarters.

 Medical ventilators

 In March 2020, in light of the COVID-19 pandemic, Dyson announced that they would be supporting UK hospitals by manufacturing ventilators.
-On 25 March, it was announced that the British government had ordered 10,000 ventilators from the company, subject to their design passing stringent medical tests.
+On 25 March it was announced that the British government had ordered 10,000 ventilators from the company, subject to their design passing stringent medical tests.
 Engineers produced a device named CoVent, but on 24 April the company said the ventilator was "no longer required".